 I recently did a training on enabling self-organised teams with managers of all levels from a medium-sized online-based business here in Hamburg, and took a big step, for me, with them:

 I meditated with participants in a training!

-I included this unit in the training with a view to the change in management roles the leaders would be going through when enabling their teams to work in a self-organized manner and as a method to support their mindfullness practice and well-being in this process, as well as a potential resource when dealing with letting go, for those who were having difficulties with it.
+I included the meditation unit in the training with a view to the change in management roles the leaders would be going through when enabling their teams to work in a self-organized manner and as a method to support their mindfulness practice and well-being in this process, as well as a potential resource when dealing with letting go, for those who were having difficulties with it.

-I vividly recall proposing the idea to my customer contact in people development when designing the training, and sensing her mix of enthusiasm and trepidation, whether the leaders would go along with it.
-I argued my case, said it would be presented with a minimum of mumbo-jumbo, and as something that I have used in order to benefit my management, leadership and coaching and training activities for more than eight years now.
+I vividly recall proposing the idea of including meditation to my customer contact in people development when designing the training, and sensing her mix of enthusiasm and trepidation, whether the leaders would go along with it.
+I argued my case, said the meditation would be presented with a minimum of mumbo-jumbo, and as something that I have used in order to benefit my management, leadership and coaching and training activities for more than eight years now.

 How did I end up meditating?